Assessment Update 2021

 Below we would like to outline what the check is, how it will take place and what you can do to support your child with the check.

-Children in England will take a phonics-based screen during the second half of the autumn term.
+Children in England will take a phonics-based screen during the second half of the summer term.
 The phonics screening check is a quick and easy check of your child’s phonics knowledge.
 It helps each school confirm whether your child has made the expected progress.

 Your child will sit with a teacher he or she knows and be asked to read 40 words aloud.
 Your child may have read some of the words before, while others will be completely new.
 The check is expected to take just a few minutes to complete and there is no time limit.
 If your child is struggling, the teacher will stop the check.
 The screen will include no more than 40 ‘words’.
 It will be divided into two sections: